sds-smith/next_portfolio/src/blog/Hooking_into_Search_Params.md

 ```

 <p></p>
 <p>A rudimentary search component, just four lines of JSX, but there is a fair bit going on here with `useSearchParams`, so let's break that down.
-Each controlled input is bound to a variable which is equal to the return value of calling `searchParams.get` on a corresponding param.
+Each controlled input is bound to a variable which is equal to the return value of calling `searchParams.get` on a corresponding param key.
 So far, this probably looks familiar from our id example above, but here we see that `useSearchParams` also exposes a `setSearchParams`, and this is where things get more interesting.</p>
 <p></p>
 <p>We can see that each of our onChange handlers calls setSearchParams to write changes to the url. `setSearchParams` can take two arguments; the first is the new state to set, and the second is a config object.
 We are setting the config object's `replace` property to `true` to replace the existing param ('first_name' or 'last_name' depending on which handler we're in) with the new state.
 In the first argument, we see that just as with `React.setState`, we can pass in a function which has access to the previous state.
 We can call `prev.set`, passing in our parameter name and its value.</p>
 <p></p>